apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Scientists create stunning models of how sun will look during eclipse**
+**A man with prosopometamorphopsia shares the distorted ‘demon’ faces he sees**

-You can read more about it [here](https://www.washingtonpost.com/weather/2024/03/22/solar-corona-total-eclipse-sun/).
+You can read more about it [here](https://www.cnn.com/2024/03/22/health/demon-faces-prosopometamorphopsia-wellness/index.html).

 ## Requirements
 - Python 3.8